 Superglobals

-Superglobals are available in all modules — you don't need to import any libraries to use them.
+Superglobals are variables and functions built into the language itself — you don't need to import any libraries to use them.

 All superglobals live in the $